mienaikoe/ziyu/Chapters/2-6-Chapter13.md

     "And unlike you, I'm trying to stop it."

-    Kip put himself in between them and shouted, "Setre, what's gotten into you?"
+    Kipnu put himself in between them and shouted, "Setre, what's gotten into you?"

     Ginnu breathed heavy and sank into the floor.
-Kip felt pity for hae, but Setre was not amused.
+Kipnu felt pity for hae, but Setre was not amused.

     Kipnu suggested to the group, "I'll set hae around the fire with the others.
 When I come back, we'll talk."

     "You'd be better off throwing hae into it."

-    Kip shot her a glare, and then climbed up the ladder, stopping at the top to lift Ginnu up by the shoulders.
+    Kipnu shot her a glare, and then climbed up the ladder, stopping at the top to lift Ginnu up by the shoulders.
 He carried hae in his arms toward the now roaring fire.
 The fishing party had just returned with a large amount of fish and bluekelp for the group.
 On a soft patch of ground, he set hae down at a comfortable distance away while the others stared at them in curiosity.

     "What's thi tied up for?" asked a maman.